sass/sass/doc-src/SASS_REFERENCE.md

 `inspect($value)` function to produce an output string useful for debugging maps.

+#### Colors

+Any CSS color expression returns a SassScript Color value.
+This includes (a large number of named colors)[https://github.com/nex3/sass/blob/stable/lib/sass/script/value/color.rb#L28-L180] which are indistinguishable from unquoted strings.

+In compressed output mode, Sass will output the smallest CSS representation of a color.
+For example, `#FF0000` will output as `red` in compressed mode, but `blanchedalmond` will output as `#FFEBCD`.

+A common issue users encounter with named colors is that since Sass prefers the same output format as was typed in other output modes, a color interpolated into a selector becomes invalid syntax when compressed.
+To avoid this, always quote named colors if they are meant to be used in the construction of a selector.

 ### Operations

 All types support equality operations (`==` and `!=`).